AppsFlyerSDK/appsflyer-meta-quest2-unreal-sample-app/README.md

 ## AppsFlyer Meta Quest 2 Unreal SDK integration

-AppsFlyer empowers gaming marketers to make better decisions by providing powerful tools to perform cross-platform attribution.
+Integrate your Meta Quest Unreal app or game with AppsFlyer to measure the performance of campaigns marketing these apps.

-Game attribution requires the game to integrate the AppsFlyer SDK that records first opens, consecutive sessions, and in-app events.
+Game attribution and user measurement require the game to integrate an AppsFlyer SDK that records first opens, sessions, and in-app events.
 For example, purchase events.

-We recommend you use this sample app as a reference for integrating the AppsFlyer SDK into your Unreal game. **Note**: The sample code that follows is currently only supported in a Windows environment.
+**Note**: The sample code that follows is currently only supported in a Windows environment.

 ### Prerequisites